 This one-pan meal will become a go-to in your home, as well, I promise.

 Yes.
-If using a quick roasting vegetable add them during the last 20 minutes of baking time.
+If using a quick roasting vegetables add them during the last 20 minutes of baking time.
 Sweet potatoes tend to have a shorter cooking time, so add them after cooking the chicken thighs for about 30 minutes or so.

 Sure!
 Switch it up to your desired taste.
 Try Italian seasoning, thyme, or dry ranch seasoning.